Mahalanobis balancing: a multivariate perspective on approximate covariate balancing: Proposed Methodology

+When exact balancing is feasible, the balanced weights by entropy balancing \citep{hainmueller2012entropy,zhao2016entropy} have the same expression as in equation \eqref{MBweight}, though parameter estimation is different because it does not involve regularization.
+In the bad-overlap or high-dimensional situation, entropy balancing is infeasible.
+In contrast, there is no normalization constraint $\sum_{i=1}^n T_i w_i=1$ in the primal problem \eqref{9}.
+Instead, we normalize the weights after solving Problem \eqref{9}.
+This two-step strategy guarantees that Problem \eqref{9} is always feasible for any $\delta> 0$ under the mild condition that $W$ is positive-definite and $\phi_k(X_i)$ is bounded for any $i$ and $k$.

+Moreover, by regularizing the dual parameter $\theta$ with the $\ell_2$ norm, Mahalanobis balancing stabilizes the estimated weights.
+The degree of regularization is determined by the tuning parameter $\delta$, which controls the level of residual multivariate imbalance after reweighting.
+In contrast to entropy balancing which enforces finite-sample univariate exact balance, Mahalanobis balancing maintains finite-sample multivariate approximate balance.

-We briefly discuss other choices of the loss function.
-When $f(x)=-\log(x)$, which is the negative of empirical likelihood \citep[e.g.][]{chan2016globally}, then $\tilde{f}^*(x)=-\log(-x)-1$ for $x>0$.
-When the loss function is the quadratic function $f(x)=(x-1/n)^2$ by \cite{zubizarreta2015stable}, the distance measure by \cite{chan2016globally}, or the Bregman distance by \cite{Josey2021}, the conjugate function is more complicated.
+When the loss function is the quadratic function by \cite{zubizarreta2015stable}, the distance measure by \cite{chan2016globally}, or the Bregman distance by \cite{Josey2021}, the conjugate function can be calculated analogously but the expression can be complicated.
 We refer the readers to the monograph by \cite{Bertsekas2016} for an extensive discussion of the conjugate functions.
-We recommend the entropy loss function $f(x)=x\log(x)$ in Mahalanobis balancing for its theoretical properties \citep{zhao2016entropy} and stable performance in our numerical experience.
+We prefer the entropy loss function $f(x)=x\log(x)$ in Mahalanobis balancing for its theoretical properties \citep{zhao2016entropy} and stable performance in our numerical experience.

-Different values of the threshold parameter $\delta$ introduces various degrees of bias to the $\theta$ estimation.
-More conservative $\theta$ value indicates larger bias but the MB weights are usually more stable.
-Consequently, the ATE estimation is more biased but exhibits less variability.
-Hence, selection of $\delta$ affects the bias-variance trade-off for treatment effect estimation.
-In Section \ref{sec3.2.2}, we make comparison of the proposed method to existing balancing methods from the perspective of ATE estimation.
+Intuitively, a larger value of $\delta$ results in more conservative $\theta$ value, which leads to more stable MB weights.
+Consequently, treatment effect estimation may be more biased but exhibit less variability.
+Hence, selection of $\delta$ is a key to the bias and variance trade-off for treatment effect estimation.
+In Section \ref{sec3.2.2}, we make comparison of the proposed method to existing balancing methods from the perspective of treatment effect estimation.
+In Section \ref{sec3.3}, we study the asymptotic properties.
 In Section \ref{sec3.2}, we discuss selection of $\delta$ in details.